rackerlabs/support-how-to/content/dedicated-hosting/firewall-manager-v2-access-list-rules.md

    Firewall Manager v2 interacts with your firewall and adds the configuration.
 This typically takes about 30 seconds, depending on the size of your firewall's configuration.

+8. The new access-list rule is added to the bottom of the access-list.
+If you require changing the line number of the execution order, follow the steps above in the section: **Access-list rule execution order**

+### Deleting an access-list rule

+1. Access Firewall Manager v2 by following the steps in the [Firewall Manager v2](https://support.rackspace.com/how-to/firewall-manager-v2) article.

+2. In the navigation pane on the left side of the panel, click the firewall for which you want to see access-list rules.

+    If this is the first time in your session you have logged into the Firewall Manager v2, the default screen is the All Rules tab.

+3. Navigate to the **All Rules** tab.

+4. Locate the access-list rule to be deleted.
+Click the **cog action icon** to the left of the execution order line number.

+5. Select **Delete**.

+6. Click **Delete Rule**.

+   Firewall Manager v2 interacts with your firewall and deletes the configuration.
+This typically takes about 30 seconds, depending on the size of your firewall's configuration.